solilius/confessbook/README.md

 * go to [Heroku](https://www.heroku.com/). sign up/in. (if you sign up choose NodeJS as _your Primary development language_, and Other as _Role_).
 * Create a new app, choose an _App name_ and a _region_ and click _Create app_.
-* go to the Deploy tab and choose GitHub, connect and choose this project repository, _Enable Automatic Deploys_, but before you click _Deploy Branch_...
+* go to the Deploy tab and choose GitHub, connect and choose this project's repository, _Enable Automatic Deploys_, but before you click _Deploy Branch_...
-* go to _Settings_ tab, click on Reveal Config Vars and add all the vars from the .env file.
+* go to _Settings_ tab, click on Reveal Config Vars and add all the vars from the .env file (except PORT).
-* go back to _Deploy_ tab, scroll down and click _Deploy Branch_. after the build process will be finished you can access the app by clicking  _Open app_ on the top righ.
+* go back to _Deploy_ tab, scroll down and click _Deploy Branch_. after the build process is finished you can access the app by clicking  _Open app_ on the top right.

 <br/>